-If you hold a mutual fund in a registered plan (such as an RSP, RIF, RESP or TFSA) distributions paid by a mutual fund and any capital gains realized are generally sheltered from tax.
-Any amount you withdraw from a registered plan (excluding a TFSA) is generally fully taxable.
+If you hold a mutual fund in a Registered Plan (such as RSP, RIF, RESP or TFSA) distributions paid by a mutual fund and any capital gains realized are generally sheltered from tax.
+Any amount you withdraw from a Registered Plan (excluding TFSA) is generally fully taxable.
 Amounts withdrawn from a TFSA are not taxable.

 If you hold a mutual fund in a non-registered account, distributions paid by the mutual fund are taxable whether they are received in cash or reinvested into the mutual fund.
 You will receive a T3 Supplementary/Relevé 16 tax slip which will tell you the amount and type of income to report on your tax return.
 You must also include in your taxable income any capital gains realized from selling or switching your mutual fund.
 It's up to you to calculate and report the capital gains you realize on your transactions.
 Although an official tax slip is not required, mutual fund companies are required to report all sales or switches to Canada Revenue Agency.

 Book value is the original cost of purchases and reinvested distributions minus the average cost of any redemptions.
 Average cost per unit is used to calculate any capital gains or losses you may earn when you sell or transfer units of a fund you hold in a non-registered account.
 The average cost per unit is the book value of your fund divided by the number of units you hold.